sting1000/semester-project/README.md

 1. All the data should be in the folder named 'paper-import'
 2. In 'paper_import', the folders are named by year like 2014, 2015 etc.
-3. In folder of each year, there are numbers of folders named by unique index number
+3. In the folder of each year, there are numbers of folders named by unique index number and their name should not include '_' to ensure program running
-4. The index folder contains three files: index_number.pdf, content, dublin_core.xml
+4. The index folder contains three files: $index_number.pdf, content, dublin_core.xml